Joaquin Jim

-Joaquin Jim (183? - 1863 or 1866) was a Eastern Mono, war leader of the Owens Valley Indian War.
+Joaquin Jim (183? – 1863 or 1866) was an Eastern Mono war leader of the Owens Valley Indian War.
 Joaquin Jim, implacable war leader of the Mono allies of the Owens Valley Paiute, never surrendered to American forces or made peace with them, but reported to have ceased warfare against them in 1864.

-Joaquin Jim was a Eastern Mono from what is now Big Pine, California.
+Joaquin Jim was an Eastern Mono from what is now Big Pine, California.
 Following the death of Shondow he became the leader of the Eastern Mono that lived north of Big Pine Creek.

 Captain Moses A. McLaughlin raided Joaquin Jim's Camp on May 18, 1863 destroying it but he and his people escaped.
 Captain George and over 1000 Owens Valley Paiute surrendered soon after and promised to help McLaughlin against Joaquin Jim.
 In late June 1863, Captain McLaughlin sent a column with 90 soldiers and 26 Paiute including Captain George that trailed Joaquin Jim through Round Valley, up Pine Creek and over Italy Pass into the Sierra Nevada Mountains, losing him a week later.
 Jim returned to Long Valley and dominated the northern Owens Valley and Adobe Meadows once McLaughlin left Camp Independence for Fort Tejon.
 He established his claim in the White Mountains with a red cloth banner trimmed with raven feathers.

 Men on both sides started to ride armed, the Paiutes primarily with bows and arrows and the white men with rifles and pistols.
 As neither side actually wanted war, a peace convention was decided upon and held at the San Francis Ranch on January 31, 1862.
-Since one Indian and one white man had been killed, it was decided that both were even and that the Indians wouldn't bother the cattle if the white man would control their grazing(2,3).
+Since one Indian and one white man had been killed, it was decided that both were even and that the Indians wouldn't bother the cattle if the white man would control their grazing (2,3).
 Everyone agreed to the treaty except one Indian leader, Joaquin Jim, the leader of the Southern Mono Paiutes.
 He and his warriors began raiding ranches and the peace treaty faded away within two months.

 Settlers petitioned for a return of the troops to protect them, describing: